TG9541/stm8ef/README.md

 ### STM8S003F3 Core

-The plain STM8S003F3P6 eForth core as a starting point for new experiments:
+The plain STM8S003F3P6 eForth core as a starting point for configurations

 * 16MHz HSI, serial console
-* no special features (I/O words, background tasks)
+* Reduced feature set for minimal memory footprint (less than 4400 bytes)
+* Configured for the interactive use case, e.g. hardware testing, or as a debugging console

 More features can be selected from the list of options in `globalconf.inc`.